• bndr 9 months ago

 I'd rather see every language converge on a single package manager that implements functional package management, i.e. guix or nix.
 One can dream...

-• skeledrew an hour ago
+• skeledrew 9 months ago

 I've been using a conda+poetry flow for years and it's worked very well.
 Particularly because envs aren't tied to projects.
 I tried pixi for a few days in a project months ago and it was just breakage and untenable limitations all around.
 I prefer the freedom of using per project envs when I want, and shared envs other times.

-• matrss an hour ago
+• matrss 9 months ago

 What are you using each of them for in that workflow?